Emails and the Contact Form

 Introduction #

-SiteWorks has several features that allow emails to be sent by a site visitor to a member of a specific u3a (i.e. officers or group leaders) using a predefined contact form.
+SiteWorks allows emails to be sent by a site visitor to a member of a specific u3a (i.e. officers or group leaders) securely.
 This guide discusses the following:

 Verification #

-When an email address is added to the u3a Contact page, limited verification is undertaken.
-This checks that the email address is correctly formatted, namely: Username@Domain.TLD, where:
+When an email address is added to the u3a Contact page, limited verification is undertaken, namely that the email address is correctly formatted as Username@Domain.TLD, where:

 • Username – the individual’s identifier